 - Expect it to break occasionally: Regardless of any measure introduced by users to stop process pile up, you can expect it to go rouge at some point.
 We will reboot the machine when this happens, probably without warning.
 We may remove offending jobs from the cron table but persistent offenders may be barred from using the service.

-- Don't do heavy processing on the cron machine itself.
+- Don't do heavy processing or data transfers on the cron machine itself.
 You can submit jobs to lotus (sbatch is on cron1.ceda.ac.uk) to offload the processing resource.

 Common Cron Gotchas